H4ppy-04/urban-cli/README.md

 <!-- new section -->
 <h2>Usage</h2>

-Usage is as simpl as typing `urban` followed by the word you'd like to see the definition for.
+Usage is as simple as typing `urban` followed by the word you'd like to see the definition for.
 For example, to search the Urban Dictionary definition of the word "eshay" you'd type `urban eshay`.

 Simple as that! :rocket: